mountainlizard/mountain-mqtt/README.md

 ## TODO

-- [x] Simple tokio network adapter, see if we can connect and disconnect from mosquitto server
-- [x] Make suback and unsuback packets share same "first and additional" structure for reason codes, matching up to subscribe/unsubscribe packets
-- [x] Rename unsubscribe from primary/additional to first/other
-- [x] Check for at least one subscription request on decoding Unsubscribe, use specific error
-- [x] Move to expected packets in integration test
 - [ ] Can we make packet reads neater, by monitoring current remaining length for special case handling?
 - [ ] Embedded network adapter, connect and disconnect from a pico w
 - [ ] Port across mqtt core in lightbox as new MqttClient, test.